-Report on the visit to

-The National Office Management Association

-Headquarters at Willow Grove, Pennsylvania

-(Monday, August 10, 1959)
+Report of the visit to the "The National Office Management Association" on Monday August 10, 1959 (Headquarters in Willow Grove Pennsylvania) contraction: NOMA

-The National Office Management Association was organized June 11, 1919 and the original organization was consisted entirely of company memberships.
+The National Office Management Association was organized June 11, 1919 and the original organization was consisted entirely of Company memberships.
 It restricted itself to 100 companies which employed office staffs of at least 200.

-In 1923 the Association was incorporated in Delaware and the limitation of 100 members was removed.
+In 1923 the association was incorporated in Delaware and the limitation of 100 members was removed.